yassato/caige_barley/manuscript/manuscript.md

 # Abstract
 Pest damage exhibits considerable spatial heterogeneity among individual plants in field environments.
-While such spatial heterogeneity was often treated as an environmental nuisance in quantitative genetics, underlying biotic factors and loci gain remain unexplored.
+While such spatial heterogeneity has often been treated as a nuisance in crop breeding trials, underlying biotic factors and loci remain largely unknown.
 To quantify disease spatial variation and associate it with neighbor genotypes, we applied applied two methods, Spatial Analysis of Field Trials with Splines (SpATS) and Neighbor Genome-Wide Association Study (Neighbor GWAS), to barley cultivars.
 Having compiled the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) data, we first applied SpATS to damages by three diseases such as the net form net blotch, spot form net blotch, and scald.
 This SpATS analysis showed extraneous phenotypic variation unexplained by spatial autocorrelation, thereby leading us to conduct further variance component analysis and GWAS.
-We then applied the Neighbor GWAS model to further variance component analysis and found that 10-30% variation of the three disease phenotypes was significantly explained by neighbor genotypic identity.
-The Neighbor GWAS method also detected a relatively rare but significant variant that was located on the barley 7H chromosome and associated with neighbor genotypic influence on the net form net blotch.
-This significant variant was estimated to have a positive effect of the allelic similarity on the disease damage, indicating an adversarial influence of its allelic mixture on the spread of net form net blotch.
-These findings suggest that neighbor genotype identity is a key to account for spatial heterogeneity and reduce pest damage by variety mixture in field crops.
+We then applied the Neighbor GWAS model and found that 10-30% variation of the three disease phenotypes was explained by neighbor genotypic identity.
+The Neighbor GWAS method also detected two significant variants that were located on the barley 7H chromosome and associated with neighbor genotypic influence on the net form net blotch and scald.
+These significant variants were estimated to have positive effects of their allelic mixtures on the disease damage.
+These findings suggest that neighbor genotype identity can be a key to account for spatial variation and reduce pest damage by variety mixture in field crops.

 # Introduction
 Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
 Pest damage, such as pathogen infection [@rieux_long-distance_2014] and insect herbivory [@the_herbivory_variability_network__plant_2023], is especially heterogeneous among conspecific individual plants in the field.
 While spatial heterogeneity has been considered a nuisance in crop breeding trials [@rodriguez-alvarez_correcting_2018], extraneous spatial variation is sometimes shaped by biotic interactions.
 For example, neighboring genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage [@dahlin_pest_2018; @tamura_intraspecific_2020; @costa_e_silva_genetic-based_2017; @pelissier_genetic_2023].
 In a close proximity, plant-plant interactions are driven by volatile communications among genotypes, allowing variety mixture to be resistant to pests [@dahlin_pest_2018].
 Even when direct plant-plant communications are absent, resistant genotypes protect susceptible neighbors [@tamura_intraspecific_2020] or susceptible genotypes spread pests to resistant genotypes _vice versa_ [@utsumi_plant_2011-1].
 Because of this line of biological relevance, the genetics of conspecific neighbor effects offer a way of pest control by variety mixtures [@mundt_use_2002; @dahlin_pest_2018; @montazeaud_cultivar_2022; @sato_genetics_2024].

 Barley (_Hordeum vulgare_) is an important cereal crop and infected by various fungal pathogens worldwide.
-For example, _Pyrenophora teres_ is a causal agent of net blotch symptom in barley [@liu_pyrenophora_2011], in which _P. teres_ f. _teres_ and _P. teres_ f. _maculata_ induce different symptoms, net form and spot form net blotch, respectively.
+For example, _Pyrenophora teres_ is a causal agent of net blotch symptom in barley [@liu_pyrenophora_2011], in which _P. teres_ f. _teres_ and _P. teres_ f. _maculata_ induce different symptoms, net and spot form net blotch, respectively.
 In addition to _P. teres_, _Rhynchosporium secalis_ is known as a causal agent of barley scald also known as 'leaf blotch' [@abang_differential_2006; @zhan_resistance_2008].
-These fungi immediately develop spores on primary host plants under moderate climate, splash conidia by wind, and can trigger secondary infection to another plant during the growing season of barley [@liu_pyrenophora_2011; @zhan_resistance_2008].
+These fungi immediately develop spores on primary host plants under moderate climate, splash conidia by wind, and can trigger secondary infection to another plant during the barley growing season [@liu_pyrenophora_2011; @zhan_resistance_2008].
 To date, quantitative trait locus (QTL) mapping and genome-wide association studies (GWAS) have identified multiple loci associated with barley resistance to net blotch and scald [@novakazi_genetic_2019; @richards_association_2017; @tamang_association_2015].
 Little is known, however, about the influence of neighboring genotypes and their associated variants.

-To analyze the influence of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS" [@sato_neighbor_2021].
+To analyze the influence of neighboring genotypes on individual traits, we have recently developed a new method of genome-wide association study (GWAS), called "Neighbor GWAS" [@sato_neighbor_2021].
 Inspired by the Ising model of magnetics, the Neighbor GWAS method expands a standard mixed model to incorporate locus-wise interactions among neighboring genotypes.
 Owing to its locus-wise modelling, the Neighbor GWAS method can be applied to any randomized cultivation of multiple varieties.
-As such a randomized spatial arrangement has often been adopted in GWAS experiments [e.g., @@sato_reducing_2024; @mcfarland_maize_2020; @jung_genetic_2022; @flutre_genome-wide_2022], the Neighbor GWAS method possesses wide applicability to any plant GWASs.
+As such a randomized spatial arrangement has often been adopted in GWAS experiments [@sato_reducing_2024; @mcfarland_maize_2020; @jung_genetic_2022; @flutre_genome-wide_2022], the Neighbor GWAS method possesses wide applicability to any plant GWASs.
 For instance, our previous study demonstrated the power of Neighbor GWAS to predict key genotype pairs that mitigated insect herbivory in *Arabidopsis thaliana*.
 Although this workflow may also be applied to agricultural data, the Neighbor GWAS method has not been applied to crop data.

 In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
-Specifically, we aimed to address the following questions: (i) Was the significant fraction of disease infection explained by any spatial process? (ii) To what extent was the spatial variation explained by neighboring genotypic identity? (iii) Were there any significant QTL responsible for the neighbor genotypic effects on disease infection?
-To address these questions, we applied two methods of quantitative genetics, SpATS and Neighbor GWAS, for publicly available data deposited by the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) project.
+Specifically, we aimed to address the following questions: (i) Was there extraneous spatial variation in disease infection? (ii) To what extent was the spatial variation explained by neighboring genotypic identity? (iii) Were there any significant QTLs responsible for the neighbor genotypic effects on disease infection?
+To address these questions, we applied two methods, SpATS and Neighbor GWAS, for publicly available data deposited by the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) project.

 # Materials & Methods